marikoosa/2D-Arrays/README.md

-# Mobile objects 2D array
+# Mobile objects on a 2D array of cells
-Randomly generated cats and snakes wander on a grid
+Mobile objects with randomly generated positions and properties wander on a grid.
+Users can create new objects and move them on the grid